ClearC2/headlamp/readme.md

 Generate express api documentation automagically.

 ## Requirements
 This issues grep commands to search code.
-If you would like to use the source code searching feature your system must have [grep](https://www.gnu.org/software/grep/manual/grep.html) installed.
+If you would like to use the source code searching feature, your system must have [grep](https://www.gnu.org/software/grep/manual/grep.html) installed.

 ## Install